Research | International Trade & Trade Policy

 with Ingo Borchert, Mario Larch, and Serge Shikher,

-Review of International Economics, May, 2021.
+Review of International Economics, 2021.

 The Global Sanctions DataBase (GSDB)

-The GSDB was created jointly with G. Felbermayr, A. Khirilakha, C. Syropoulos, and E. Yalcin.
-The original version of the GSDB (2020) covered all publicly traceable sanctions in the world over the period 1950-2016, and included 729 sanction cases.
-The first update of the GSDB (2021) covered the period 1950-2019 and included a total of 1101 sanction cases.
-The sanctions in the GSDB are classified along three dimensions: by objective, by success, and by type.
+The first three releases of the GSDB were created jointly with G. Felbermayr, A. Khirilakha, C. Syropoulos, and E. Yalcin.
+O. Kwon and K. Heider joined the team for the development of the fourth release of the database - GSDB-R4.
+The GSDBR4 covers all publicly traceable sanctions in the world over the period 1950-2023, and contains 1,547 sanction cases.
+The GSDB-R4 comes in two versions, a case-specific and a dyadic one.
+The sanctions in the GSDB-R4 are classified along three dimensions: by objective, by success, and by type.
 The GSDB distinguishes between nine categories of sanctions based on the following objectives: to change policy, to destabilize a regime, to resolve territorial conflict, to prevent war, to end war, to prevent the rise of terrorist groups, to end human rights violations, to restore democracy, and other objectives.
 Depending on how successful they are in achieving their objectives, the GSDB classifies sanctions in several categories, ranging from complete failure to complete success.
-Finally, the GSDB distinguishes between six types of sanctions that are affecting: trade, financial activity, arms, military assistance, travel, and other sanctions.
+Finally, the GSDB distinguishes between six types of sanctions that are affect: trade, financial activity, arms, military assistance, travel, and other sanctions.
 Specific attention in the GSDB is paid to trade sanctions, which are classified depending on their coverage/stringency as partial vs. complete, and depending on the direction of trade flows as export sanctions vs. import sanctions vs. bilateral sanctions.
-The GSDB has its own web site, and the data can be obtained by e-mailing GSDB@drexel.edu.
-For details on the GSDB and its uses, I refer the interested readers to the following papers:
+The GSDB has its own web site, where you can request the database.
+For details on the evolution of the GSDB and its uses, I refer the interested readers to "The Global Sanctions Data Base – Release 4: The Heterogeneous Effects of the Sanctions on Russia", and the following papers:

 "The Global Sanctions Data Base",